etekweb/etekweb/README.md

 ### Hi there 👋

 My name is Ethan Matzdorf.
-I am a fourth-year Computer Science student at Michigan Tech University.
+I am a Michigan Tech alum in Computer Science, and am currently working as an experiential developer at [24G](https://24g.com).

-- 🔭 I’m currently most focused on projects for school and work, plus occasional side projects on my GitHub.
+- 🔭 I’m currently most focused on projects for work, plus occasional side projects and open-source contribution on my GitHub.
 - 🧠 Much of my recent work has been in Vue.js with JavaScript and HTML/CSS.
 I am also familiar with Java, C, Node.js, and MySQL.
 - 📫 Best way to reach me would be over email (linked on my GitHub profile).